 The morning session was followed by the innovative Knowledge Safari, starting with a plenary session moderated by Tjeerd van Bekkum (Leeuwarden Fryslân Capital of Culture 2018, CEO) inviting various speakers to discuss on themes such as What is the legacy of sport and vitality of the TAFISA European Games and the Capital of Culture for Friesland? (please see programme below for full list of participants and presentations).

 The plenary session then launched The “Big Five” Knowledge Safari which was organised in partnership with the Knowledge Centre for Sport Netherlands and Sport Fryslân.
-The theme of the Safari, The Big 5 of the European Sport for All Games, explored topics such as the cultural value of traditional sports and games, Sport for All and sport participation in the future, sport as a tool for a vital community (Mienskip, as Frisians call it), the societal impact of sport events, as well as personal stories.
+The theme of the Safari, The Big 5 of the European Sport for All Games, explored topics such as the cultural value of traditional sports and games, Sport for All and sport participation in the future, sport as a tool for a vital community (Mienskip, as Frisians call it), the societal impact of sport events, as well as personal storeys.
 Conference delegates were divided into five mixed international groups and guided through Heerenveen to three locations, where they listened to presentations and participated in workshops and discussions.
 The route remained a surprise throughout the afternoon however locations included a traditional pub, the town hall and a local museum.
 As participants discovered the “Big Five” themes they were also being presented with the opportunity to sample traditional sports and games which they passed while walking between locations.
 This innovative concept was received positively by participants and organisers alike.

 Participants returned to the Posthuis Theater for the 2nd plenary session of the Knowledge Safari, where the Conference continued, featuring a signing ceremony for the Heerenveen Statement on the recognition of Traditional Sports and Games as Intangible Cultural Heritage, Heerenveen, 2018.